johanrex/RiddlerExpress_2018_07_06/README.md

 A graphic representation of the graph and cost as well as source code (~250 lines C#) will be published on github after the time limit for solutions has ran out.

+## Image of Riddle City roads

+Blue circled intersection (20F) is the starting corner.

+Next to each intersection is the name of the intersection.
+E.g 20F.

+Under the name is cost (in seconds) of direct travel and cost of using the ultra speed road.
+E.g for intersection 1M the cost of direct travel is 468 and the cost of travelling on the ultra speed road is 452.

 ![Riddler City Roads.](riddle.png)